 You’ll also be heavily pushed into this by the person who referred you too as the person who referred you will earn a percentage of the commissions you generate (if you manage to generate any), so it’s in his/her interests for you to begin recruiting others… I’ll explain all this below though…

 What Is The 7K Metals Compensation Plan?

 The 7K Metals operates a typical binary compensation plan through which affiliates earn points when they recruit new members & get them to purchase precious metal packages or products through the site.

-When an affiliate recruits somebody who pays the $250 yearly fee they earn 100 points – and then if that person goes on to purchase any products more coins will be awarded to the recruiter with the amount of coins depending on the money spent.
+When an affiliate recruits somebody who pays the $250 yearly fee they earn 100 points – and then if that person goes on to purchase any products more coins will be awarded to the recruiter with the number of coins depending on the money spent.

-More money spent, more coins awarded to the recruiter… So naturally your recruiter (if you were to join the program) is likely going to get you to invest as much money as you possibly can into the site.
+More money spent, more coins awarded to the recruiter… So naturally, your recruiter (if you were to join the program) is likely going to get you to invest as much money as you possibly can into the site.

-At the end of each week the amount of points is added up on each leg of the binary compensation plan, and then the affiliate will be awarded $1,000 for every 500 points matched on each leg… But they can only earn up to a maximum of $1,000 per week.
+At the end of each week, the amount of points is added upon each leg of the binary compensation plan, and then the affiliate will be awarded $1,000 for every 500 points matched on each leg… But they can only earn up to a maximum of $1,000 per week.